About the course

 As well as equipping you with knowledge and practical skills in accounting and finance, we develop your employability skills through a dedicated career module.

-In 2014, 88% of all of our full-time undergraduates and 96% of our overseas undergraduates were in work or further study within six months of graduating.
+In 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).
 Our recent graduates work for companies such as:

 - Bank of England

 - John Lewis Partnership

 From your first day at university, we support you to prepare for life after graduation.
 We understand the skills and knowledge modern employers want to see in their graduates and ensure that you have the opportunity to acquire these through your degree studies and extra-curricular activity, including a range of employability opportunities.